Start on your path to success by learning from these Affiliate Marketing Examples!

 In this case we can see that the affiliate is promoting his newsletter list very heavily.
-It appears as a popup when you first visit the site, so he obviously wants you to sign up for that before you do anything else.
+It appears on the top of the site when you first visit the site, so he obviously wants you to sign up for that before you do anything else.

 While there is other content on the site, the general blog posts are not where he wants you to go most.

 How can you tell?
-The "Start Here" option, first on the navigational menu at the top of the page, leads to a page which encourages you to read reviews, and sign up with your email to the mini-course.
+The top sign-up form, the side banner on the main page, and the feature banner within the content on the homepage, all encourages you to read reviews, and sign up with your email to the mini-course.

 As all paths on the site eventually lead to reviews and affiliate links, most people will end up reading the reviews and click through to the recommended products.
 What this affiliate is saying is that if you happen to arrive at one of the content pages because it appeared in the search engines, fine - he can promote to you there - but the page that converts to sales best is the review.